Change

 In 2023, IHI signed a joint development agreement (JDA) with GE Vernova’s Gas Power Business.
 Going forward, combustion technology concepts will be evaluated for their ability to meet key operational requirements and the impact on the entire power plant.

-In addition, the Group is proceeding with the world’s first demonstration of ammonia firing at a commercial level, and is steadily preparing for this large-volume firing of fuel ammonia (thermal capacity ratio: 20%).
-With its overseas partners, the Group is considering production of green ammonia derived from renewable energy.
+In 2024, the Group implemented the world’s first demonstration testing of ammonia substitution at a commercial level, and achieved large-volume substitution of fuel ammonia (thermal capacity ratio: 20%).
+In addition, the Group is considering production of green ammonia derived from renewable energy with its overseas partners.

 In order to promote the use of ammonia as fuel, the Group believes it necessary to build a value chain from production, transportation and storage to utilization, and for this purpose, established the IHI Corporation x Tohoku University Co-creation Research Center of Ammonia Value Chain for Carbon Neutrality together with Tohoku University.
 The Center is in the process of exploring issues and finding technological solutions for building this value chain.